monyarm/NovelVM/doc/docportal/other_platforms/playstation_3.rst

 Games can be launched from either a USB drive, or from the internal hard drive.
 The hard drive has better performance.

-To copy game files to the hard drive, use the USB drive, or use ScummVM's :doc:`cloud functionality <../use_scummvm/connect_cloud>`.
+To copy game files to the hard drive, use the USB drive, or use NovelVM's :doc:`cloud functionality <../use_novelvm/connect_cloud>`.

-See :doc:`../use_scummvm/game_files` for more information about game file requirements.
+See :doc:`../use_novelvm/game_files` for more information about game file requirements.

 Controls
 =================

 Controls can also be manually configured in the :doc:`Keymaps tab <../settings/keymaps>`.
-See the :doc:`../use_scummvm/keyboard_shortcuts` page for common keyboard shortcuts.
+See the :doc:`../use_novelvm/keyboard_shortcuts` page for common keyboard shortcuts.

 Default control map